Updated on November 22, 2023

 5 min read

-Because of this, phenibut has been studied to treat anxiety and depression.
-Due to safety concerns, it's not approved in the US for use in dietary supplements.
-However, it is legally sold online as a nutritional supplement.7
+While beneficial for anxiety disorders and depression, it’s not approved in the US for use in dietary supplements.
+However, some people buy it as a nutritional supplement online, leading to addiction and dependence.

 Sponsored